High gas prices spur agency to adjust 2012 rates.

-The General Services Administration increased the mileage reimbursement rate for federal employees who use their private vehicles for work, as of Jan.
-1, 2013.
+The General Services Administration is increasing the 2012 mileage reimbursement rate for federal employees who use their private vehicles for work, according to the agency.